This is the JMP Live 19.0 help. Other versions include 18.2, 18.1, 18.0, 17.2, 17.1 and 17.0.

 Import Data

 Importing data requires Contribute or Data Import permission.
-You can import data such as CSV or Microsoft Excel file.
+You can import data such as a CSV or Microsoft Excel file.
 The file is converted into a JMP data table.

 1.